comses-education/github-starter-course/README.md

 Next, type the name of the branch you want to create and then click the `Create branch: <branchname>` link below it.

-Make sure you are creating the branch based on the correct branch, most of the time this will be the default `main` branch, but sometimes you may want to branch off of someone else's branch.
+Make sure you are creating the branch based on the correct branch.
+Most of the time this will be the default `main` branch, but sometimes you may want to branch off of someone else's branch.
 It's branches all the way down!

 ![Create a branch](images/github-create-branch.png)